 A career with Community Living Welland Pelham

-For over of 65 years Community Living Welland Pelham has been dedicated to offering supports and services to people who have an intellectual disability and their families.
+For 70 years Community Living Welland Pelham has been dedicated to offering supports and services to people who have an intellectual disability and their families.
 We are committed to providing supports based on a vision of “an inclusive caring community where all people belong and have equal opportunity to participate effectively”.
 We are always looking for dynamic, enthusiastic employees who share this vision.

 As an employee with Community Living Welland Pelham, you will be expected to work within a team environment.
 We are looking for strong candidates that will take an active role in supporting people to achieve their personal goals, facilitate relationships, build skills and valued social roles.
 This is done by building relationships in our community, coordinating services and offering individualized supports.